Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Bridgewater’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Bridgewater, where glacial till soils often exhibit moderate acidity (pH 5.5–6.5) and variable drainage.
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Most flowering plants require a pH of 6.0–7.0; dolomitic lime is recommended to raise pH and supply magnesium.
-Amend soils with 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
+A thorough soil assessment is foundational for successful horticulture in Bridgewater, where glacial till soils predominate.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
+Bridgewater soils are typically acidic (pH 5.5–6.5); most flowering plants thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
+Amend with 2–4 inches of compost, tilled to 8–10 inches, targeting 5–8% organic matter.
+Assess drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
 Document all baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Garden projects near wetlands, streams, or other protected resources in Bridgewater must comply with the Wetlands Protection Act (M.G.L. c.
+Flower planting near wetlands, streams, or other protected resources in Bridgewater is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25–50 foot buffer zones require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local commission.
-Erosion control measures—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
-Coordinate with the Bridgewater Conservation Commission for permitting and habitat considerations: Bridgewater Conservation Commission
+Activities within 25–50 feet of wetlands require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local Conservation Commission.
+Erosion controls—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is required if rare species habitat may be affected.
+No work should occur during bird nesting season (March 15–August 31) in sensitive areas.
+For permitting and compliance, contact:

 66 Central Square, Bridgewater, MA 02324